-But it would be naive, of course, to think that researchers can simply pick up and move their operations to China and expect the challenges they’ve faced to evaporate.
+But it would be naive, of course, to think that researchers can simply target China for their future studies and expect the challenges they’ve faced to evaporate.
 In exchange for the relief they may get in areas like patient recruitment, researchers will be confronted with one of the most important considerations as clinical trials go global: the burden to localize.
-What are some of the major pillars of the localization process for companies moving their clinical trials overseas?
+What are some of the major pillars of the localization process for companies conducting clinical trials overseas?

 1. Regulatory concerns

-Regulatory flexibility in a given country is a common incentive for a sponsor to shift clinical operations to that country from another.
+Regulatory flexibility in a given country is a common incentive for a sponsor to conduct a clinical trial in that country.
 However, this of course doesn’t mean that today’s emerging clinical research hotspots are promising researchers a regulatory free-for-all.
 While regulations may be more permissive in one country compared to another, it’s still essential for researchers to know the differences in the frameworks of their host country and home country.
 Clinical research – an industry in which human health, safety, and even lives are on the line – is subject to intensive regulation, and compliance is essential no matter where a trial takes place.

 This can get tricky, however, at a time of uncertainty and change at some of the world’s major regulatory bodies.
 In Europe, for instance, a new regulatory framework that will affect all countries in the European Union is expected to take effect in 2019, with its rollout complicated by recent mitigating factors like Brexit.
 Researchers with an established history of conducting trials in Europe, and who have a strong understanding of European regulations today, may find themselves with new localization work to do in the next few years.